amitxv/PC-Tuning/docs/physical-setup.md

 - MBR/Legacy requires Compatibility Support Module and typically, only the storage and PCIe OpROMs are required, but you can enable all of them if you are unsure.
 Disable CSM if you are using GPT/UEFI

-    - Windows 7 UEFI requires CSM and OpROMs unless you are using [uefiseven](https://github.com/manatails/uefiseven)
+    - Windows 7 GPT/UEFI requires CSM and OpROMs unless you are using [uefiseven](https://github.com/manatails/uefiseven)

 - Disable Secure Boot.
 On Windows 11, a minority of anticheats (Vanguard, FACEIT) require it to be enabled